allegroai/clearml-docs/docs/pipelines/pipelines_sdk_tasks.md

 #### pre_execute_callback & post_execute_callback
 Callbacks can be utilized to control pipeline execution flow.

-A `pre_execute_callback` function is called when the step is created and before it is sent for execution.
+A `pre_execute_callback` function is called when the step is created, and before it is sent for execution.
 This allows a user to modify the task before launch.
-Use node.job to access the [ClearmlJob](../references/sdk/automation_job_clearmljob.md) object, or node.job.task to directly access the Task object.
+Use `node.job` to access the [ClearmlJob](../references/sdk/automation_job_clearmljob.md) object, or node.job.task to directly access the Task object.
 Parameters are the configuration arguments passed to the ClearmlJob.